jeroenbellen/VehicleSpeedControl/README.md

 ### 3: Exercises on Deterministic caching
 The statistics about the Non-Offenders is even slower!
 It's to slow to shove of the waiting duty to our first user.
-We now that our slow database gets updated Sunday night, so why don't we precache the data?
+We now that our slow database gets updated Sunday night, so why don't we pre cache the data?
 This is called deterministic caching.
 Go ahead and have a look at the "buildDeterministicCache" method, it has some strange annotations on it, all you need to know is that this method gets ran automatically ones a week(Sunday midnight).
 The logic inside should ring a bell, the only difference is we are only storing the data.
 If you go to the "getTotalNonOffenders" method, you'll see that there's only a link to our cache.
 Rather then deploying our app and continue on the next monday, uncomment TODO 5.
 The "PostConstruct" annotation will run this method on startup.
 Now redeploy!
-You notice that it takes way longer to deploy, when it's done go ahead and open [http://localhost:8080/rest/speedcontrol/nonoffenders/total](http://localhost:8080/rest/speedcontrol/nonoffenders/total).
+You'll notice that it takes way longer to deploy, when it's done go ahead and open [http://localhost:8080/rest/speedcontrol/nonoffenders/total](http://localhost:8080/rest/speedcontrol/nonoffenders/total).
 Immediate response!
 You may continue by implementing TODO 6.

 ### 4: Extra
 + Try to write a method that flushes all the Non-Deterministic data from the cache and call this method inside a weekly scheduled job.